muratkeremozcan/cctdd/ch16-Heroes-part3-useEffect-http/Heroes-part3-useEffect-http.md

 }
 ```

-Similar to routing, when our concerns about the app are higher level as in state management and flows, e2e tests are effective at catching defects that we cannot test with component tests.
+Similar to routing, when our concerns about the app are higher level as in state management and flows, e2e tests are effective at catching defects that we might not be able to test with component tests.
 The e2e test now works, and the component test serves as a regression assurance.
 The `onChange` now gets called twice vs thrice, and that is the only update.

 ```tsx
 // src/components/InputDetail.cy.tsx